-Cool, creamy, and easy!
-Topped with fruit, this is one of my go-to healthy dessert recipes.
+Healthy Lemon Panna Cotta is cool, creamy, and easy!
+Topped with fruit, this is one of my go-to dessert recipes.
+It’s an easy, elegant dessert.
 If you like creme brulee, you’ll like Panna Cotta.

 Let’s have the Carmichaels for burgers.